Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Raw Food Should I Feed My Dog?

-If you’ve decided to go with a commercially-prepared raw food diet, adult dogs should be fed 2–3% of their ideal body weight, and for puppies, it varies.
-Refer to the feeding guides below for more information, though these may vary slightly depending on the company you choose.
-Please refer to the guidelines by the company you’re buying the raw food from for more specific information.
+If you’ve decided to go with a commercially prepared raw food diet, know that adult dogs should be fed 2–3% of their ideal body weight, and for puppies, it varies.
+Refer to the following feeding guides for more information, but be aware these may vary slightly depending on the food company that you choose.
+Check the guidelines of the company that you’re buying the raw food from for more specific information.

 Some companies produce weaning pastes for very young puppies aged between 3 and 6 weeks to help them gradually adjust to eating standard puppy food.
 As puppies and dogs come in all shapes and sizes, the amount you will feed them also depends upon factors like their activity level, size, and metabolism.

-The amount they are fed also reduces as they get older.
-For example, a puppy aged between 7 and 10 weeks old would need to eat around 8–10% of their ideal body weight, whereas a puppy aged between 20 and 24 weeks would eat approximately 5–6% of their body weight.
+The amount that a dog is fed reduces as they get older.
+For example, a puppy aged between 7 and 10 weeks old will need to eat around 8–10% of their ideal body weight, whereas a puppy aged between 20 and 24 weeks will eat approximately 5–6% of their body weight.
 Puppies are usually fed between three and four small meals per day on average, and adult dogs usually eat two meals per day.

 Dog’s Age Amount to Feed